thaobn20/bom-zns-simple/README.md

 1. **Connection Failed**
    - Verify API credentials
-   - Check network connectivity to BOM API
+   - Check network connectivity to bom_zns_simple API
-   - Ensure your IP is whitelisted in BOM
+   - Ensure your IP is whitelisted in bom_zns_simple

 2. **Template Not Found**
    - Verify template code
-   - Ensure template is activated in BOM dashboard
+   - Ensure template is activated in bom_zns_simple dashboard

 3. **Missing Parameters**
    - Check required parameters for the template